davidjohnoliver/CodeConnections/README.md

 By default, the active document (ie the current tab) will be included in the graph.
 To toggle this behavior, press the lock icon (![Icon](doc/assets/Always-show-icon.png)) in the options panel.

-You can choose via the dropdown whether to include the active document and also all its connections (dependencies and dependents), or the active document only.
+Choose via the dropdown whether to include the active document and also all its connections (dependencies and dependents), or the active document only.

 ![Active document](doc/assets/Graph-active-document.png)